 Maria Montessori ideas and her method are not something from the 19th century, something old and dusty.
 They have sound scientific basis and I continue to find commonalities between these ideas and my work with scientists and supercomputers.
 You can find few examples in the slides: “Montessori through the eyes of a scientist”.

-I have collected various ideas from the Montessori’s world and put together some resources to approach it.
+I have collected various ideas from the Montessori’s world.

 Can we learn something from computational scientist’s work?
-Something that can reconcile mathematic and school?
+Something that can reconcile mathematics and school?

 Few considerations over technology, digital natives, scientists and Montessori method in my talk: “More is Different – Parola di nativo digitale… e di Premio Nobel”.

-Due to the audience, almost all material is in Italian.
+Due to the audience, almost all material is in Italian, but I started translating

-Here, you can access the list of past and planned talks.
+Here, you can find the list of past and future talks about Montessori.

 ||Selectome, looking for Darwinian Evolution in the Tree of Life.|